INFORMSJoC/2023.0245/README.md

 To replicate the results in [Figure 10](results/Figure%2010.pdf), run the R script [Figure 10.R](scripts/Figure%2010.R).
 The CSV data required for this replication is available in the [data](data/Figure%2010/) folder.

 To replicate the results in [Figure 11](results/Figure%2011.pdf), run the R script [Figure 11.R](scripts/Figure%2011.R).
-Note that the CSV data provided for this replication is simulated and is located in the [data](data/Figure%2011/) folder.
+Due to data privacy and security reasons, the data has been simulated within the code using the fitted negative binomial distributions.

 To replicate the results in [Figure 12](results/Figure%2012.pdf), run the R script [Figure 12.R](scripts/Figure%2012.R).
 The CSV data required for this replication is available in the [data](data/Figure%2012/) folder.